MithrilJS/mithril.js/docs/simple-application.md

 <!--meta-description
-A complete walkthrough tutorial for building your first simple application in Mithril, from beginning to end -->
+A complete walkthrough tutorial for building your first simple application in Mithril.js, from beginning to end -->

 # Simple application